robjhyndman/ctv-TimeSeries/README.md

 -   [FeedbackTS](https://cran.r-project.org/package=FeedbackTS): Analysis of
     fragmented time directionality to investigate feedback in time series.
+-   [gsignal](https://cran.r-project.org/package=gsignal) is an R implementation of the Octave package "signal", containing a variety of signal processing tools.
 -   [ifultools](https://cran.r-project.org/package=ifultools) is a collection of
     efficient signal processing, image processing, and time series modeling routines.